 Before we dive into the advanced features of a page, I’ll quickly discuss some of the basic style features.

 In the top right ellipsis (three dots), you can pull up a menu that allows you to adjust the font type, text size, and page container size (full width).
-The full width option, when toggled means the page will stretch over the resolution of your screen.
+The full-width option, when toggled, means the page will stretch over your screen’s resolution.
 When it’s off, it’s set to a specific size in the center of your page.

-The remaining options are pretty standard in most software and we’ve got a detailed tip on How To Lock Notion here.
+The remaining options are pretty standard in most software, and we’ve got a detailed tip on how to lock Notion.

 Page History

-One other item to call out in the settings menu is the Page History.
+The Page History is another item to call out in the settings menu.
 This feature is available on all paid plans.
 Instead of saving multiple versions of the same page, this feature allows you to roll back to previous versions of the page.

 As Notion stores your data on the cloud, it effectively takes various snapshots.
 Very handy if you re-write sections of your page and want to roll back!